WordPress/openverse/documentation/meta/incidents/runbooks/incident_response_runbook.md

 **Stabilize the incident.** Hello, point person.
 It’s time to begin triaging the incident.

 1. Complete any necessary comms work.
-For Severity 1, this means a Make post announcing the outage is being investigated.
+For Severity 1, this means messaging the maintainers via Signal that an outage is occurring.
+Depending on the severity, a Make post announcing that the outage is being investigated may also be warranted.
    1. If the incident was discovered by a user in a communication channel, please reply to them and thank them for their report.
 Let them know the team is investigating the issue.